kirsho/Singularity/Intro2Singularity.md

 Note that contrary to docker, Singularity image mount your current folder.
 You can change it name and path with `-B $PWD:/data `.
 In docker use `-v $PWD:/data `. this section deserve an update.
 Read [here](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html?highlight=binding) for more details.

+Since the first version of this page (2019-07-03), some changes have occured.

+### Singularity
+Singularity become [Apptainer](https://apptainer.org/) in may 2021.
+Singularity 3.6.8 -> apptainer-1.0.0
+New link to [documentation](https://apptainer.org/docs/user/main/quick_start.html) and to [Github](https://github.com/apptainer/singularity)
+I'll continue to use the name Singularity and the ```singularity xxxx``` commands (it works the same)

+### Conda/Mamba
+Conda -> Mamba
+mamba added to conda locally and on my images via <https://anaconda.org/conda-forge/mamba>
+Mamba is faster in dependencies solving durring conda environment creation.
+For more information on mamba, read the [documentation](https://github.com/mamba-org/mamba) on github.